NOTICE IN ACCORDANCE WITH ARTICLES 13 AND 21 GDPR FOR THE WEBSEITE OF PETER NITSCH

 - your contact information such as your address, email address and telephone number;

 - information related to your attendance of, and interest in, exhibitions, events and art fairs;

-- information about you that you give us in person at our events and art fairs, by filling in forms on our site www.peternitsch.com (in the contact us section or the sign up to our mailing list) or by corresponding with us by phone, e-mail or otherwise;
+- information about you that you give us in person at our events and art fairs, by filling in forms on our site www.peternitsch.com (in the contact us section) or by corresponding with us by phone, e-mail or otherwise;

 - and information in relation to your purchase of our art work or use of our services.